 “Hey Robin!
 Wouldn’t it be cool if the main character believed everyone was being brainwashed and the MC was trying to save them?
 But he realized he was the one being brainwashed all along about five pages from the end?”

 I’d nod along.
 Sometimes, if the idea was great enough, I pulled out my phone or got a piece of paper to write the idea down.
 All the ideas eventually ended up in the same journal squished away in my closet, waiting for the day I write something new.

 “Hey Robin!
 Think about this:

 So what if the “heroes” failed.
 Like downright died, right?
 No. Wait!
 Stay with me.
 So, the heroes died and the villains were messing with these kids, right?
 Seven of them.
-Turns out the villains accidentally gave them powers that made them one of the seven deadly sins.
+Turns out the villains accidentally gave them powers that made each one into one of the seven deadly sins.
 A few of them escaped and they went back to stop the villains before the villains experimented on other people.
 But their sins also got in the way all the time.
 What about that idea?”

 With the lack of my inner creativity, writing was difficult.
 I had tried to write without my PCI before, but the words never flowed right.
-All those pieces belonged and stayed in file 13 (aka the trashcan).
+All those stories belonged and stayed in file 13 (aka the trashcan).
 Nothing good ever came from forcing my writing.